-You’ve got a complex ecommerce revenue and growth strategy in place.
-So you know how important it is to have a strong, resonant brand message.
+You’ve got a complex e-commerce revenue and growth strategy in place, so you know how important it is to have a strong, resonant brand message.

 “Do what you do so well that they will want to see it again and bring their friends.”